inoorhoff/skills-communicate-using-markdown/index.md

-# This is het H1 header.
+# This is the H1 header.
 It is the top or largest header.

 This is some plain text to separate the headers.